- View the Spring 2023 Honors College Course Description Packet

 - The Honors College Junior Colloquium, ideally taken in the second semester of the junior year.
 Through a multidisciplinary engagement with a specific topic and through the presentations of guest speakers, the colloquium builds the skills necessary to the research process; it prepares the students for the tasks they will encounter in their senior year as they write their thesis.

-- The senior project, normally undertaken in the student’s major department, which earns the student honors in the major while also satisfying Honors College requirements: The college encourages the presentation of such projects at national and statewide conferences on undergraduate research.
-More information about the Senior Thesis can be found on our Student Resources page.
+- The senior thesis/final project, normally undertaken in the student’s major department, which earns the student honors in the major while also satisfying Honors College requirements: The college encourages the presentation of such projects at national and statewide conferences on undergraduate research.
+More information about the Senior Thesis/Final Project can be found on our Student Resources page.